-One of the main attractions of the Victoria Falls is approximately 2 kilometres from the waterfall and can be seen when travelling on the Zambezi River Drive, not far from the bank of the Zambezi.
+One of the main attractions of Victoria Falls is approximately 2 kilometers from the waterfall and can be seen when traveling on the Zambezi River Drive, not far from the Zambezi riverbank.

 It has become known as the ‘Big Tree’ because of its impressive size.
-This giant baobab of Victoria Falls is one, if not ‘the’, largest baobab tree in the region as well as possibly the oldest living tree in the world.
+This giant baobab of Victoria Falls is one, if not ‘the’, largest tree of this species in the region as well as possibly the oldest living tree in the world.

 This massive giant baobab is considered to be one of the biggest in Zimbabwe and is famous both in the country and elsewhere in the world.
-It is protected and has been designated a heritage site.
+It is, consequently, protected and has been designated a heritage site.